-This deliciously decadent and oh-so-easy Halva Stuffed Date recipe can be served with afternoon tea, as a side dish, or as the most enchanting Rosh HaShanah dessert for the Jewish New Year.
+This deliciously decadent and oh-so-easy Halva Stuffed Date recipe dipped in decadent dark chocolate can be served with afternoon tea, as a side dish, or as the most enchanting Rosh HaShanah dessert for the Jewish New Year.

 We love stuffed dates for the incredible punch of sweet and fabulous flavor that they deliver in bite-size portions.
 Plus, we love the fact that whenever we serve our Halva Stuffed Dates, a chorus of oh’s and ah’s emanate from the table right after the very first bite.